wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/auth.rst

 **disconnected_time**

 This option, when enabled, specifies that the replacement will be performed only for agents that have been disconnected longer than the value configured in the setting.
-To replace any agent regardless of its state the option should be disabled.
+This option should be disabled to replace any agent regardless of its state.

 +--------------------+----------------------------------------------------------------------------+
 | **Default value**  | 1h                                                                         |